anubhavg-icpl/system_tray_linux_aio/README.md

 # System Tray Linux AIO

-A production-ready system tray application built with Rust using the `aloe-system-tray` crate.
-This application provides cross-platform system tray functionality with a focus on Linux systems.
+A system tray application framework built with Rust, designed to use the `aloe-system-tray` crate.
+This project provides a production-ready structure for system tray applications on Linux.

+> **Note**: The `aloe-system-tray` crate (v0.1.2) is currently experiencing build issues on Linux due to platform-specific dependencies.
+See [ALOE_IMPLEMENTATION_GUIDE.md](ALOE_IMPLEMENTATION_GUIDE.md) for details and workarounds.

 ## Features